 - Office spaces

 - Off-the-plan commercial developments

-Commercial conveyancing involves a number of complex considerations, including the permitted use of the land, commercial or retail leases, land tax, town planning and zoning implications and GST.
+Buying and selling commercial real estate involves a number of complex considerations, including the permitted use of the land, business-related or retail leases, land tax, town planning and zoning implications and GST.

 By seeking advice from our experienced property lawyers from the outset, we will ensure your best interests are protected.

-As a leading Gold Coast PEXA certified electronic conveyancing law firm, we offer a streamlined approach to conveyancing and can lodge all the required documents and transfer funds in real time in a digital environment.
-By using e-conveyancing processes, we can reduce the risk of any errors or delay.
+As a leading Gold Coast PEXA certified electronic conveyancing law firm, we offer a streamlined approach to conveyancing and can lodge all the required documents and transfer funds in real-time in a secure digital environment.
+By using e-conveyancing processes, we reduce the risk of any errors or delays.